-Clams are primarily grown in estuarine or inshore coastal waters on submerged lands leased from the State of Florida.
-The Department of Agriculture and Consumer Services (DACS) Division of Aquaculture administers the shellfish aquaculture lease program.
+Molluscan shellfish (hard clams and oysters) are primarily grown in estuarine or inshore coastal waters on submerged lands leased from the State of Florida.
+The Florida Department of Agriculture and Consumer Services (FDACS), Division of Aquaculture administers the shellfish aquaculture lease program.
 Leases are 10-year term and renewable with an initial application and annual rental fees.
-Currently, shellfish aquaculture leases are located in 11 coastal counties.
-In most counties, individual leases are grouped into Aquaculture Use Areas (also known as high-density lease areas).
-The DACS Division of Aquaculture has designated 20 special lease areas in nine coastal counties, including Brevard, Charlotte, Collier, Dixie, Franklin, Indian River, Lee, Levy, and Volusia.
+Currently, shellfish aquaculture leases are located in 16 coastal counties.
+In most counties, individual leases are grouped into Aquaculture Use Zones (AUZs), or high-density lease areas.
+The FDACS Division of Aquaculture has designated 21 lease areas in 10 counties, including Brevard, Charlotte, Collier, Dixie, Franklin, Indian River, Lee, Levy, Volusia, and Wakulla.
+View location of AUZs in the state and availability of lease parcels here.
 Leases can be transferred or sub-leased upon approval of the agency.
 In addition, leaseholders may authorize individuals to use, or “share crop”, their leases.
 Individuals may also nominate potential lease sites.

-The Florida’s Aquaculture Lease Program provides detailed information on the steps involved in identifying a site, as well as the leasing process, which includes site inspection, resource survey, agency review, public notification, and authorization by the Governor and Cabinet.
-Once the lease is approved, the new leaseholder is responsible for having the site surveyed to meet the state’s minimum technical standards.
-Leaseholders must also, within ninety days from execution of the lease, properly install and maintain all lease markers.
+The FDACS Leasing Process publication provides detailed information on the steps involved – from identifying a site and site inspection to resource survey, agency review, public notification, and authorization by the Governor and Cabinet.
+Once the lease is approved, the new leaseholder is responsible for having the site surveyed.
+Leaseholders must also properly install and maintain lease markers.

-An individual may apply for an aquaculture lease by completing a lease application form (fillable pdf) and submitting an application fee.
+An individual may apply for an aquaculture lease by completing an application form (fillable pdf) and submitting an application fee.
 The applicant must describe the proposed culture activities and develop a business plan.
-Minimum planting requirements must also be identified in the lease application.
-Before applying, it is recommended that you first contact agency representatives in the DACS Division of Aquaculture to discuss your interest.
+Minimum planting requirements must also be identified in the application.
+Before applying, it is recommended that you first contact agency representatives in the FDACS Division of Aquaculture.